 About Our Moderator

-Jesse has worked at Northwest Health Foundation since 2013.
-Before becoming President in January 2019, he served as Vice President of Strategy & Public Affairs.
-Prior to joining the Foundation in 2013, Jesse served as Executive Director of Proud Ground, as Senior Policy Director of Housing, Culture and Planning for then-Commissioner Sam Adams and in public affairs at Metro.
+Jesse Beason is Northwest Health Foundation’s President and Chief Executive Officer.
+He leads the Foundation in pursuit of its vision of health for everyone in Oregon and Southwest Washington.
+Before becoming President in January 2019, Jesse served as Northwest Health Foundation’s Vice President of Strategy & Public Affairs.
+He has also been Executive Director of Proud Ground and Senior Policy Director of Housing, Culture and Planning for then-Commissioner Sam Adams.